 A sign-up bonus is worth it if the card’s rewards program aligns with your regular spending habits and you can earn the bonus without stretching yourself too thin.
 If you end up spending more than normal, you could find yourself carrying a balance and racking up interest charges.
 By choosing the right card, though, you can earn huge rewards right off the bat and for years to come.

 In most cases, credit card sign-up bonuses are not taxable.
 Since most welcome offers require you to spend a certain amount to earn the bonus, the IRS considers this a rebate rather than taxable income.
-But if you receive a bonus without a spend requirement, it may be taxable.
+But if you receive a bonus without a spending requirement, it may be taxable.
 If this is the case, you’ll need to submit a Form 1099-MISC to the IRS.

 Choosing the best credit card sign-up bonus depends on whether you want to earn cash back, points or miles.
-Travel credit cards typically offer the highest bonus values in points or miles, but they also come with heftier spend requirements and annual fees that cut into your rewards.
+Travel credit cards typically offer the highest bonus values in points or miles, but they also come with heftier spending requirements and annual fees that cut into your rewards.
 Cash back credit cards often lack an annual fee and offer lower sign-up bonuses that are easier to earn.

 Yes, you should keep your credit card open after earning your sign-up bonus.
 Closing a credit card can have a negative impact on your credit score by reducing the overall age of your accounts and increasing your credit utilization ratio.
 Additionally, frequently opening and closing credit cards is a red flag for issuers and may decrease your approval odds in the future.